Br-Johnson/2019-01-21-UBCIOF/README.md

   * Description: "Code related to (your study area)" (or whatever, but some text is good for the README).
   * Public.
   * YES Initialize this repository with a README.

+If everything is working fine you are ready for the workshop.
+If not, find a friend who was successful at this and ask for their help.
+Or email me to let me know you are having issues and arrive at the workshop an hour early at 8 am and we can trouble shoot.

 For everything else, just accept the default.